DSCGracepoly/30daysofcode/README.md

-# Day 9 Challenge
+# Day 10 Challenge

-Day 9 challenge goes like this
+Day 10 challenge goes like this
+> Finishing up of day 9 challenge\
-> Fetch Top 100 github users in Nigeria and display them on a web page
+>Fetch Top 100 github users in Nigeria and display them on a web page

 ### What to learn